Skip to content

 AI coding assistants don’t inherently enforce security, compliance, or performance best practices.
 They require guidance, prompts, and rules to reflect these standards.
 Outputs are only as robust as the instructions you provide.

-This highlights the role of the developer as both a guide and a reviewer, ensuring generated solutions align with organizational goals and industry standards.
+This means the developer acts as both guide and reviewer, ensuring generated solutions align with organisational goals and industry standards.

 8. They Don’t Handle Errors Automatically